mui/material-ui/CONTRIBUTING.md

 Alternatively, you can open the Netlify preview of the documentation, and open any demo in Codesandbox.
 The documentation automatically configures the dependencies to use the preview packages.

 You can also package and test your changes locally.
-The following example shows how to package `@mui/material`:
+The following example shows how to package `@mui/material` (you can package any mui module with the following steps).

 ```
+$> cd packages/mui-material # or path to any other mui package
 $packages\mui-material> yarn build
-$packages\mui-material> cd build
+$packages\mui-material> cd ./build
 $packages\mui-material> npm pack
 ```

-This will create a `mui-material-x.x.x.tar.gz` file in the build folder.
-Copy the file and move it to the project you want to test in, then run:
+Navigate to the build folder of your respective package and find a file with the following format `mui-material-x.x.x.tar.gz`.
+Copy this file and move it to the project you want to test in, then run:

 ```
-$test-project> npm i ./mui-material-x.x.x.tar.gz
+$test-project> npm i ./path-to-file/mui-material-x.x.x.tar.gz
 ```

+**NOTE**: If you have already installed a package, your changes will not be reflected when you reinstall it.
+A quick fix for this would be to temporarily bump the version number in your `package.json` before running `yarn build`.

 ## Translations